viet34tqc/notebook/interview.md

 - DOMContentLoaded: the time for loading HTML before starting to load the content.
 The event does not wait for images, subframes or even stylesheets to be completely loaded.
 The only target is for the Document to be loaded
 - Load: when all the resources are loaded ( resources are parsed and get acknowledged off before DOMContentLoaded)
 - Speed Index: shows how quickly the contents of a page are visibly populated.
 - Time to first byte (TTFB): the time it takes the browsers to start receiving the first byte of a request.
+How to improve: use cache, Use a server that is suited for your needs, Use a content delivery network, Reduce queries
+- First paint (FP): Time for the first pixel to render on the screen after user navigates to web page
-- First Contentful Paint(FCP): the moment when the first element from the DOM appears in the users' browser.
+- First Contentful Paint(FCP): the moment when the first element from the DOM appears in the browser.
+Element here includes text, images, non-white canvas, or scalable vector graphics (SVG).
+How to improve: Eliminate render-blocking resources, Minify CSS, Remove unused CSS, Remove unused JavaScript
-- Largest Contentful Paint (LCP): the time when the largest content element in the viewport becomes visible.
+- Largest Contentful Paint (LCP): the time when the largest content element (text or images, svg) in the viewport becomes visible.
 It can be used to determine when the main content of the page has finished rendering on the screen.
 - Time To (fully) Interactive (TTI): the amount of time it takes for the page to be fully interactive.
 Users might expect this is the same time as LCP, but this can be different.
-If TTI and LCP differ, users might assume the website is broken.
+If TTI and LCP differ, users might assume the website is slow.
 - First Input Delay (FID): the time from when a user first interacts with a page to the time when the browser is actually able to respond to that interaction.
 - Total Blocking Time (TTB): total amount of time between First Contentful Paint (FCP) and Time to Interactive (TTI) where the main thread was blocked for long enough to prevent input responsiveness.